Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Physical location | Two users entering the identical query from different neighborhoods see completely different results. |

-| Signal | Why It Matters |
+| Signal | Use this when | Why It Matters |

-| NAP Consistency (Name, Address, Phone) | The most boring signal and one of the most important.
-Inconsistent listings across directories — "Suite 3B" on one, "Ste.
-3B" on another — actively undermine trust.
-I've seen businesses jump 3+ positions in the map pack just by fixing NAP consistency. |
+| NAP Consistency (Name, Address, Phone) | Audit first.
+Cheapest fix.
+Run before anything else. | The most boring signal and one of the most important.
+Inconsistent listings across directories (one saying "Suite 3B," another saying "Ste.
+3B") actively undermine trust.
+I've seen plumbers and HVAC contractors move several positions in the local pack within a few weeks just by cleaning up NAP discrepancies across the top 10 directories. |

-| Google Business Profile | This directly powers local pack results.
-Must be complete (not "mostly complete" — every field), accurate, and updated regularly.
+| Google Business Profile | Always.
+If you only fix one thing, fix this. | This directly powers local pack results.
+Must be complete (not "mostly complete."
+Every field), accurate, and updated regularly.
 Weekly GBP posts, fresh photos, and responded-to reviews all send "active business" signals. |

-| Reviews and Ratings | Volume, recency, and content of reviews all matter.
+| Reviews and Ratings | Once GBP is complete; you need a steady drip, not a one-time push. | Volume, recency, and content of reviews all matter.
 A business with 200 reviews averaging 4.6 outranks one with 15 reviews averaging 5.0.
-And reviews that mention specific services ("great lash extensions" or "fast emergency plumber") feed directly into keyword relevance. |
+Reviews that mention specific services ("great lash extensions," "fast emergency plumber") feed directly into keyword relevance and, increasingly, into AI Overview citations. |

-| Proximity | You can't fake this one.
+| Proximity | When you can't move, optimize what you control around it. | You can't fake this one.
 Google prioritizes businesses physically near the user, especially on mobile.
 This is why multi-location businesses need separate, genuine listings for each location. |

-| Local Content Cues | Neighborhood names, landmarks, street names, and service area references build contextual relevance.
-Not keyword stuffing — genuine local context that proves you actually operate in the area. |
+| Local Content Cues | For content marketers and longer-tail pages. | Neighborhood names, landmarks, street names, and service area references build contextual relevance.
+Not keyword stuffing.
+Genuine local context that proves you actually operate in the area. |

 | Mistake | What Actually Happens |